arnsteio/OpenSCAD-workshop-2018-02/04-modules.md

 cube([60, 10, 15], center=false);
 cube([10, 60, 15], center=false);
 ~~~
+Or, we can do
 ~~~
 cube([60, 10, 15], center=false);
 translate([60, 0, 0]) rotate([0,0,90]) cube([60, 10, 15], center=false);
 ~~~
+which does the same in a different way.
 Things are going swell, however fate - in the guise of your friend Kari - intervenes with a phone call:

 >*- Hi, are you still making that pet cage clip for your hamster?*